pasandrei/MIRPR-pedestrian-and-vehicle-detection-SSDLite/README.md

 ### Future work

-In the following iterations we will use data augmentations because the networks overfits the training data.
+In the following iterations we will use data augmentation because the network overfits the training data.

 We are also planning to test the netowrk performance with 20x20 anchors.